Technical SEO

 The empirical case for treating the two as one discipline is in three cluster-verified data points:

-• Ahrefs’ 15,000-prompt study measured 76% of Google AI Overview citations coming from pages already ranking in Google’s top 10.
-Technical SEO that improves Google rankings inherits an AI Overview citation advantage — the work is not duplicated across two channels.
+- Ahrefs’ AI Overview citation research measured 38% of Google AI Overview citations coming from pages already ranking in Google’s top 10 — down from ~76% in July 2025, as Google shifted toward query fan-out.
+Technical SEO that improves Google rankings still inherits an AI Overview citation advantage — the work is not duplicated across two channels.

 This convergence is operational good news for any site investing in technical SEO today.
 The infrastructure improvements that help Googlebot index content more efficiently also make pages more legible to the LLMs powering AI Overviews, Copilot, ChatGPT search, and Perplexity.
 A technically excellent site — validated schema, fast load times, well-structured content, clean entity signals — is already most of the way to AI-search-ready without a separate optimisation track.
 The gap between technical SEO and GEO is closing, and the 12-phase audit framework reflects that by placing the GEO layer directly inside the same engagement as the technical layer.
 The full distinction between the two disciplines is covered in the GEO definitional piece.